 For training and assistance with equipment use, contact Andrew Tarr.

-Together, the CNR and Tufts University Core Facility (TUCF) provide services for the analysis of NextGen sequencing results and other bioinformatics projects.
+The Tufts University Core Facility (TUCF) provide services for the analysis of NextGen sequencing results and other bioinformatics projects.
 For bioinformatics consultation and training, contact Albert Tai.

 F. Rob Jackson, PhD